Skip to main content

 • Competitor analysis: Publicly available information — websites, pricing pages, job postings, press releases, customer reviews — reveals competitor strategy and capabilities.

-• Social listening: Reddit, Twitter, Quora, and industry forums reveal what customers complain about, ask for, and value in existing solutions.
+• Social listening: Reddit, X (Twitter), Quora, and industry forums reveal what customers complain about, ask for, and value in existing solutions.

 Qualitative vs. Quantitative Research

-Qualitative research explores motivations, opinions, and reasons.
-It answers "why do customers switch providers?" through interviews, open-ended surveys, and observation.
+Qualitative research explores motivations, opinions, and the context behind customer behavior.
+It answers questions like "why do customers switch providers?" through interviews, open-ended surveys, and observation.
 The output is themes, insights, and hypotheses.
-Sample sizes are small (15-30) but deep.
+Sample sizes are small — typically 15–30 — but the depth of understanding is high.
+Qualitative research is best for the early stages of market research, when you are still discovering what questions matter.

-Quantitative research measures frequency, size, and significance.
-It answers "what percentage of customers switch providers annually?" through structured surveys, analytics data, and statistical analysis.
-The output is numbers, percentages, and statistical confidence.
-Sample sizes are large (100+).
+Quantitative research measures frequency, size, and statistical significance.
+It answers questions like "what percentage of customers switch providers annually?" through structured surveys, analytics data, and A/B tests.
+The output is numbers, percentages, and confidence intervals.
+Sample sizes are large — typically 100 or more.
+Quantitative research is best for validating that patterns you discovered qualitatively hold true across a broader population.

 The most effective approach: start qualitative (to understand what matters), then go quantitative (to measure how much it matters at scale).